tctimmeh/htpc-launcher/docs/configure.rst

 The following options are recognized in the ``startup`` section.

 launch
-  The name of an LIRC key code to activate when HTPC Launcher starts.
+  The name of an LIRC key code to activate when |appName| starts.
 This must match one of the configured key sections.

 Key Configuration
 -----------------

-Key sections describe an application that HTPC Launcher will be responsible for running.
+Key sections describe an application that |appName| will be responsible for running.
 The section name must match an LIRC key code (see `Find LIRC Key Codes`_ for help finding the key codes for your remote).
 Within each section the following configuration items are recognized.